 Make a big deal of noticing how nice the room, shelf, etc. looks once items are put back in their places.
-Tell Baby you noticed how hard she worked, and that everything looks so nice.
-You will build up her self-confidence and associate positive feelings with the end result of cleaning up, something that will help cement the habit.
+Tell Baby you noticed how hard they worked, and that everything looks so nice.
+You will build up their self-confidence and associate positive feelings with the end result of cleaning up, something that will help cement the habit.

 Enjoy a reward

-When your child does an exceptional job or she perseveres through cleaning up a particularly challenging mess, give a little reward like, “Oh my goodness, you did that so fast that I think we have time for an extra book tonight!”
+When your child does an exceptional job or they persevere through cleaning up a particularly challenging mess, give a little reward like, “Oh my goodness, you did that so fast that I think we have time for an extra book tonight!”
 Again, the idea is to connect joy with an act that you want to encourage – in this case, cleaning up thoroughly and efficiently.

-Although at this point, it may be faster and easier to clean up messes yourself, investing the time to clean up alongside your child will pay off with a child who, with any luck, won’t think twice about picking up after themselves on her own as she grows.
+Although at this point, it may be faster and easier to clean up messes yourself, investing the time to clean up alongside your child will pay off with a child who, with any luck, won’t think twice about picking up after themself on their own as they grow.

 About the author: